boxcartenant/Gobbo-Buddy/README.md

 Steps to make this work:

 1. Install Gobbonet with all the default settings
 2. Inside Gobbonet, under mods, paste the contents of "inline js mod" into a script.
 (Read it first, of course.
-Don't trust me or anything
+Don't trust me or anything.)
 3. Write your plain-text password into the python script, replacing "YOUR PASSWORD" as the value for GOBBONET_PASSWORD.
 (Again -- don't trust me!
 This is obviously not secure!)
 4. Set up a character sheet to output an emotion from the emotion map before every message.
 5. Run the python script and have your browser open to a thread.
 Clicking the character and typing a message sends it through your browser into the chat.